dialoguebranch/dlb-web/README.md

 For faster development, you may build the web service and its WAR file separately outside the Docker image and then bind to it from the Docker container.
 Then you don't need to rebuild the image at every change in your code.

-* Build the dev image once with: `./gradlew dockerBuildDev`
+* Build the dev image once with: \
+  `./gradlew dockerBuildDev`
 * Open a terminal and enter the `{GIT}/dialoguebranch/dlb-web/dlb-web-service` folder.
-* Build the WAR file with this command: `./gradlew clean updateConfig build -PbuildEnv=dev`.
-You can repeat this command when you want to deploy your code changes.
+* Build the WAR file with this command: \
+  `./gradlew clean updateConfig build -PbuildEnv=dev`.
+* When you want to deploy code changes afterwards, you only need to run this command: \
+  `./gradlew build -PbuildEnv=dev`.

 You can run the client in development mode with these steps: